 - A. Annual Start of School checklist of documents to be submitted or made available for review by August 1st of any given school year: - 1.
-Policies and Procedures Manual

-- 2. List of members of the Governing Board and Principal, including current contact information - Facility zoning, certificate of occupancy (new facilities or additions only), fire inspection - 4.
-Current lease or ownership documents - Copy of current insurance certificates or policies for all types of insurance required by the Charter - List of current staff members including certifications and teaching assignments for teachers - 7.
-Documentation of fingerprinting of all staff and Governing Board members - 8.
-Student Code of Conduct - 9.
-Copies of marketing materials and other student recruitment resources - 10.
-Results of the lottery process and students on the waiting list - 11.
-Contract for transportation rates and services or transportation plan, if applicable - 12.
-Contract for Food and Nutrition services - 13.
-Letter specifying that the School will adopt/not adopt the Sponsor reading plan - 14.
-Tentative dates and times of the meetings of the Governing Board for the first year - 15.
-Crisis Response Plan - 16.
-Dismissal policies and procedures - 17.
-School's parental contract, if applicable - 18.
-Student Progress Plan [if different from Sponsor's]
+Policies and Procedures Manual - 2.
+List of members of the Governing Board and Principal, including current contact information - Facility zoning, certificate of occupancy (new facilities or additions only), fire inspection. - 4.
+Current lease or ownership documents - List of current staff members including certifications and teaching assignments for teachers - 6.
+Documentation of fingerprinting of all staff and Governing Board members - 7.
+Student Code of Conduct - 8.
+Copies of marketing materials and other student recruitment resources - 9.
+Results of the lottery process and students on the waiting list - 10.
+Contract for transportation rates and services or transportation plan, if applicable - 11.
+Contract for Food and Nutrition services, if needed. - 12.
+Letter specifying that the School will adopt/not adopt the Sponsor reading plan - Tentative dates and times of the meetings of the Governing Board for the first year - 14.
+Crisis Response Plan - 15.
+Dismissal policies and procedures - 16.
+School's parental contract, if applicable

-B. Monthly

-- Financial Reports, per State Board of Education Rule (quarterly if School is designated High-Performing pursuant to section 1002.331, Florida Statutes) - 2.
+- 17. Student Progress Plan [if different from Sponsor's] - B. Monthly - 1.
+Financial Reports, per State Board of Education Rule (quarterly if School is designated High-Performing pursuant to section 1002.331, Florida Statutes) - 2.
 Governing Board meeting agenda and minutes - C. Annual, according to the timeline/schedule stipulated in this Charter - 1.
 Annual Student Achievement Report/School Improvement Plan - 2.
 Annual Financial Audit - 3.
 Program Cost Report - 4.
-Annual Inventory Report [capital purchases with public funds] - Policies and Procedures of the school for subsequent school year [if materially revised] - 6.
-School based Student Code of Conduct for subsequent school year [if materially revised] - 7.
-Dismissal Policies and Procedures for subsequent school year [if materially revised] - 8.
+Annual Inventory Report [capital purchases with public funds] - 5.
+Policies and Procedures of the school for subsequent school year [if materially revised] - 6.
+School based Student Code of Conduct for subsequent school year [if materially revised] - Dismissal Policies and Procedures for subsequent school year [if materially revised] - 8.
 Crisis Response Plan [if materially revised] - 9.
 Employee Handbook for subsequent school year [if materially revised] - 10.
 Current list of members of the Governing Board and Principal - 11.
 School's Parental Contract for subsequent school year [if materially revised] - 12.
 Projected enrollment [for subsequent school year] - 13.
-Capacity [for subsequent school year] - 14.
-School calendar [for subsequent school year] if different than the Sponsor's school calendar
+Capacity [for subsequent school year] - School calendar [for subsequent school year] if different than the Sponsor's school calendar